mapninja/Earthsys144/RasterAnalysisWBGAT.md

 ![](images/RasterAnalysisWBGAT-b93b1ec7.png)

+## Identifying Outlet point for the Watershed

 We do this reclassification to assist in locating the outlet point.
 We need to ensure that the outlet point is directly on a stream cell.
 We must create a pourpoint, the location on a stream at the base of a watershed.

 Start by creating an empty point shapefile:

 1. Use the TOC Tools tab, then File Utilities>Create New Shapefile to make a new, empty shapefile.
 Name the file outlet.shp, and add it to your Map if it isn't added automatically.